paralllax/hacker-blog/_posts/2020-09-03-RPM-basics.md

 BDB5105 Verification of /var/lib/rpm/Packages succeeded.
 ```

-If it is still broken (rpm -qa returns nothing/ yum is broken) Only then proceed - Even then, you may want to consider rebuilding the server.
+If it is still broken (rpm -qa returns nothing / yum is broken) Only then proceed - Even then, you may want to consider rebuilding the server and file a bug report with rpm as the next steps may leave your server in an inconsistent state.
 Note this is for rhel 7.X, your mileage will vary on other releases.
-Additionally note - I don't know if this is an "accepted" solution.
+Additional note - I don't know if this is an "accepted" solution.
 This simply worked for me.
 If this is rhel 4,5,6 - [try this redhat solution first.](https://access.redhat.com/solutions/23743)

+re-import all of the gpg-keys and reset the environment variables for yum.

 ```
 [root@tartarus rpmdb-indexes]# rpm --import /etc/pki/rpm-gpg/RPM-GPG-KEY-*